newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

         } else if (typeof(MozWebSocket) !== 'undefined') {
             return MozWebSocket;
         } else {
-            alert('Your browser does not have WebSocket support.' + 'Please try Chrome, Safari or Firefox ≥ 6. ' +
+            alert('Your browser does not have WebSocket support. ' +
+                  'Please try Chrome, Safari or Firefox ≥ 6. ' +
                   'Firefox 4 and 5 are also supported but you ' +
                   'have to enable WebSockets in about:config.');